unkn0wn-root/resterm/README.md

 wss://chat.example.com/stream
 ```

-or if you prefer just just to open websocket connection:
+or if you prefer just to open websocket connection:
 ```http
 ### Chat
 # @name websocketChat